sma/dart_st72/README.md

     class                   StClass
     instance                StObject

-By using Dart's `typedef`, I called "pointers" to objects `OOP` (aliased as `Object?`) and Arrays of such "pointers" `StVector` (aliases as `List<Object?>`).
+By using Dart's `typedef`, I named "pointers" to objects `OOP` (aliased as `Object?`) and Arrays of such "pointers" `StVector` (aliased as `List<Object?>`).

-Please note that you cannot use `StVector.filled()` – at least on the Dart 2.13 beta I'm currently using!
-This creates `List<Null>` objects instead of `List<Object?>`.
-Somebody should file a bug report, I guess.

-I added my own `scan` function to split a string of source code into tokens and my own class `InputStream` to access a Dart string like a Smalltalk stream.
+I added my own `scan` function to split a string of source code into tokens using _regular expression magic_ and my own class `InputStream` to access a Dart string like a Smalltalk stream.
 For the Transcript, I use a Dart `StringSink`.

 The original code had a `ST72Object` root class that has class methods `classTable` and `classTable:` (backed by class instance variable `table`) so that all user-defined Smalltalk-72 objects, which are instances of _uninterned_ `ST72Thing` classes (that are then renamed to a Smalltalk-72 name), which are in turn subclasses of `ST72Object`, all have such a getter to access the Smalltalk-72 method dictionary.
 Then, system classes where extended to also have such a getter.
 I make my own implementation using `StClass` and `StObject` here and added some helper functions.

 I tried to convert Smalltalk's 1-based subscripts to 0-based subscripts and hopefully, didn't introduce off-by-one errors.
-If something doesn't work, this might be a source of difficult to find bugs.
+If something doesn't work, this might be a source of difficult-to-find bugs.

 ### Primitives